🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

 A credit spread is an important indicator of investor sentiment.
-It’s also an options strategy where a high premium option is written and a low premium option is bought on the same security.
-Understanding the meaning of terms like credit spread is an important step for new investors who are just starting to invest in stocks.
+It’s also an options investing strategy where a high premium option is written and a low premium option is bought on the same security.
+Understanding the meaning of terms like credit spread is an important step for both new investors and experienced investors interested in options trading.

 Photo credit: iStock/Astarot